When your garden (or local farmer’s market) is overflowing with Zucchini, here’s a super simple twist on a Tzatziki you can whip up in minutes!

 - Some toasted walnuts or pine nuts give this a lovely texture.
 Simply add with the basil before serving.

-If you make this Creamed Corn Pasta with Zucchini, and I hope you do, i want to hear from you! send me a message on instagram, or post a photo to your stories and tag me so I can share your creations. enjoy!
+If you make this Creamed Corn Pasta with Zucchini and Basil, and I hope you do, please leave me a comment here and rate the recipe.
+Your feedback means a lot to me!
+You can also post to Instagram and tag me so I can share your creations!